County readies for Tropical Storm Nicole

 Highlands County will not get as much rain as it did from Ian.
 Nicole is moving much faster and the effects won’t last as long, Davis said.
 By Thursday afternoon, conditions in Highlands County will improve.

-The special needs shelter opened today at the Health Department at 7205 S. George Blvd., in Sebring.
-The special needs shelter requires pre-registration.
-The general population shelter will be open today at 4 p.m. at Fred Wild Elementary School at 3550 Youth Care Lane in Sebring.
+The special needs shelter opened Wednesday at the Health Department at 7205 S. George Blvd., in Sebring.
+The special needs shelter required pre-registration.
+The general population shelter opened at 4 p.m. at Fred Wild Elementary School at 3550 Youth Care Lane in Sebring.

 Governor Ron DeSantis stated in a Wednesday morning press conference, “Now, we’re ready, we have more than enough resources to respond to this storm.”
 There are 16,000 linemen “staged to immediately begin power restoration” after the storm.
 Florida’s National Guard has activated 600 guardsmen and there is also seven urban search and rescues on standby if needed.